Talbot-Loveluck-Marendaz Legends

 Capt.
 Marendaz states that Ann Loveluck died at the age of 33 (this does not agree with Janet's records).
 He states that Emmanuel had two sons: David Emmanuel Marendaz II and Francis Marendaz.
 He states that David Emanuel Marendaz went on to Jesus College Oxford, obtained an M.A., was ordained into the Church of England, and became the vicar of St. James's Westminster where he died on 10th June 1842.
 He denies that Emmanuel and Ann had a son named John Loveluck Marendaz.
 This is at variance with Margam PR birth records, according to Dr. John Thomas, who also quotes Leslie Evans as stating that this individual had a brush with the law in 1843.

-He also cites as grandsons Edward Thomas the poet and Sir Theodore Thomas, one time General Manager of the London General Transport Board.
+Thomas, one time General Manager of the London General Transport

 [This should read gg. grandsons].